AnimaApp/docs/src/v3/layout/03-pins.md

 > To keep the layer pinned to the left rather from the right, set the width to **%** and uncheck **Right Pin**

+> To keep min & max pinned to the center, set width to 100%, and set max & min in pixels.
+You can also enter -20px for example to have 10px on each side.

 ### Custom Height

 In some cases you want to extend the **Height** of an artboard further than the default platform screen sizes, in order to show how the design looks when the user scrolls down.